Lynne Thigpen: Early life and education

 Thigpen was born in the Chicago suburb of Joliet, Illinois to George and Celia (Martin) Thigpen.
 She obtained a degree in teaching.
 She taught high school English briefly while studying theatre at the University of Illinois on an acting fellowship.

 Career

 Stage

 Thigpen moved to New York City in 1971 to begin her career as a stage actress.
-She had a long and prolific theater career and appeared in numerous musicals including Godspell, The Night That Made America Famous, The Magic Show, Working, Tintypes, and An American Daughter (for which she won her Tony Award for her portrayal of Dr. Judith Kaufman in 1997).
+She appeared in numerous musicals including Godspell, The Night That Made America Famous, The Magic Show, Working, Tintypes, and An American Daughter (for which she won her Tony Award for her portrayal of Dr. Judith Kaufman in 1997).

 In 1994, Thigpen originated a role in an Adrienne Kennedy short play Motherhood 2000, while in 1995, she served as associate artistic director of the acclaimed off-Broadway theater, Circle Repertory Company, while Austin Pendleton served as artistic director.

 Film

 Her first feature film role was as Lynne in Godspell (1973), co-starring opposite Victor Garber and David Haskell.
 Thigpen also portrayed a radio DJ (shown only from the nose down) in Walter Hill's The Warriors (1979), and Leonna Barrett, the mother of an expelled student, in Lean on Me (1989), the story of American high school principal Joe Louis Clark.
 She had a role in the remake of Shaft (2000) as the mother of a murder victim, and played the Second President of the World Congress in Bicentennial Man (1999).
 Her last film, Anger Management (2003), starring Adam Sandler and Jack Nicholson, was released a month after her death and paid tribute to her in the end credits.